The endocrine system is a regulating force in your body, playing a key role in ensuring that your body works the way it should.

 The endocrine system assists in controlling the balance of hormones in your bloodstream.

-Too much or too little of a hormone in the body causes the associated gland or glands to correct the problem.
+Too much or too little of a hormone in the body causes the associated gland, or glands, to correct the problem.

 Hormone imbalances can have significant effects on many of the body’s functions.